 For monologues from Shakespeare, try Speak the Speech!
 Shakespeare's Monologues Illuminated, by Silverbush and Plotkin (822.33 XS587gs).
 The index divides the monologues by gender and by type (dramatic or comedic).
 An approximate delivery time is given with each monologue.

 The Ultimate Scene & Monologue Sourcebook: An Actor’s Guide to over 1,000 Monologues and Scenes from more than 300 Contemporary Plays by Ed Hooks.
-808.8245 H784 2007 (on reserve and online)--a great source for deciding on monologues or scenes you might want to perform:
+808.8245 H784 2007 (in print and online)--a great source for deciding on monologues or scenes you might want to perform:

 o The first section provides